 But even though I haven’t worked outside of the home for 35 years and have been a full-time wife, mother, and home school teacher of my five children, how could I remember the destitute?
 One of the passages I have loved and striven to read daily is Proverbs 31—the ideal wife.
 It states, “She opens her hand to the poor, and reaches out her hands to the needy.”
 It further adds, “She makes linen garments and sells them; she delivers girdles to the merchant.”
 (RSVCE) The challenge with the linen garments stuff is I HATE to sew, but I do like to knit, so I began knitting simple dishcloths, which required little thought, and I started selling them to people with little thought on my part of the unfortunate.
 The monies went into my own coffers.

-That is until I received the Catholic Relief Services Give the Gift of Hope gift catalog last Christmas, 2014.
+Until I received the Catholic Relief Services Give the Gift of Hope gift catalog last Christmas, 2014.

-Yes, today my Bible Study Class and I are the proud donors of two goats and three rabbits which are being sent.
-With a bit of handiwork on my part and the wonderful generosity of my group, through the Catholic Relief Services, http://crs.org we are doing exactly what Mom asked me to do.
-In Mark 14:7, Jesus told us, “For you always have the poor with you….” but it is easy for me to turn away or simply hand them a dollar when convenient.
+Today, my Bible Study Class and I are the proud donors of two goats and three rabbits sent.
+With a bit of handiwork on my part and the wonderful generosity of my group, through the Catholic Relief Services, http://crs.org, we are doing exactly what Mom asked me to do.
+In Mark 14:7, Jesus told us, “For you always have the poor with you….,” but it is easy for me to turn away or hand them a dollar when convenient.